 A 2nd position merchant cash advance is when a business takes out a cash advance while having one advance they are already paying on.
 In doing so the business will have a second cash advance that his considered to be behind the first advance.
 The business will then be making payments on two cash advances.
 The second merchant cash advance company considers the existing advance payment into their decision to approve a second advance as well as for how much and how long.

 I want a second position merchant cash advance with low rates.
 Do you offer second positions that have longer terms?

 You can be approved for another mca cash advance position and get rate factors as low as 1.19 if your business qualifies.
 If you already have a first position now, you may be able to payoff your existing first position cash advance and have just one advance.

-How do renewals work ?
+How do renewals work on a second position?

 Renewals are available when your existing cash advance is 50% to 75% paid down.

 Terms are usually a maximum of 360 days.
 In some cases up to 10 years is available if the business qualifies.

 Can you payoff my existing advance and make it into one loan?

 your existing position can be paid off if your balance is low enough.
 Estimate the balances on your existing advances when applying.

 Credit is not the main factor. strength of cash flow is more important.